 Koh Tao is a truly beautiful island in what is an amazing and awe inspiring country.

-I first visited Koh Tao about 15 years ago now, and have been many times since.
+I first visited Koh Tao about 20 years ago now, and have been countless times since.
+I know the island very well.
 It has changed a lot in that time, and has certainly become far more overdeveloped and touristy, but it is still a beautiful part of the world.
 It is a great place to go and enjoy the beaches and learn to scuba dive or snorkel, and has a far more laid back vibe than its neighbouring islands.
 Koh Tao is a place where you can turn up, completely lose track of time and easily spend far longer there than you originally planned.

 Now, there have been a number of high profile crimes against backpackers and travellers on the island in recent years, not least of which was the unfortunate murder of Hannah Witheridge, Laura’s sister.
 No one can ever deny that this was a horrific, brutal and completely senseless crime, just as others were.
-There have also been tragic and senseless accidents where travellers have unfortunately died.
+There have also been tragic and senseless accidents where travellers have unfortunately died when scuba diving or jungle trekking.
 There is no doubting these facts.
 They happened and are on record for doing so.

-But despite much media attention and even articles in Time magazine suggesting Koh Tao is no better than the Wild West and shock horror, crime does exist there, it is a huge leap to suggest that these horrific incidents are the norm and that people should avoid Thailand as a dangerous and lawless vacuum where human life is cheap and the locals are there simply to prey on travellers.
+But despite much media attention, the mainstream press dubbing Koh Tao ‘death island’ and even articles in Time magazine suggesting Koh Tao is no better than the Wild West and shock horror, crime does exist there, it is a huge leap to suggest that these horrific incidents are the norm and that people should avoid Thailand as a dangerous and lawless vacuum where human life is cheap and the locals are there simply to prey on travellers.

 Now obviously I cannot comment on Laura’s words about how she and her family have been dealt with by the Thai authorities or her allegations of corruption or that she has received death threats.
 I don’t know anything about that.
 I obviously know nothing about the case beyond what I have heard in the media.
 But what I can say based on my own experience and my academic and professional training is that Thailand is not in any way as dangerous or as morally, ethically or legally bankrupt as many people are suggesting.

-As tragic as this and other cases are, they are still by far in the minority.
-As many travellers that have bad things happen to them, far far more travel through Thailand without incident and have an amazing – and safe – time.
+As tragic as this and other cases are, they are still by far in the absolute minority.
+As many travellers that have bad things happen to them, far far more, in the measure of hundreds of thousands more, travel through Thailand without incident and have an amazing – and safe – time.

 The danger of the fear of crime is that it can become all consuming.
-Far too often the fear of crime is far greater than the actual reality, especially amongst women, a fact that has been published for decades in academic studies and statistics from the British Crime survey, among others.
-The reality is often far different.
+Far too often the fear of crime is far greater than the actual reality, especially among women, a fact that has been published for decades in academic studies and statistics from the Crime survey of England and Wales, among others.
+The fear of crime is one thing, the reality is often far different.

 Bad things do occasionally happen, of course they do, no one would ever suggest otherwise, but that does not mean they are the norm.